ClementNerma/Rave/docs/books/hybrid.md

 The first call fails while the second works.
 Why?
 In the first call, we use a standard function which provides an `Any` to `println!`, which only accepts `Primitivable` values.
 So, it fails.

-But in the second one, the call to `sayHello!` is replaced by the macro's content, just like that:
+But in the second one, the call to `sayHello!` is replaced by the flex's content, just like that:

 ```sn
 sayHello!("John");